- Smart exterior design and upmarket cabin for Subaru’s flagship

 The Outback 2.5i will go from 0-62 mph in 10.2 seconds and achieve a top speed of 130 mph.
 Automatic start-stop is fitted as standard to petrol models, realising greater fuel economy in slow-moving traffic.

 Air flow to the combustion chamber is also substantially improved, with a revised intake port, wider intake valve and larger air intake.
-Not only do these changes emphasise the Outback’s distinctive four-cylinder engine ‘burble’, but allow the engine to breathe more freely with a 26 per cent reduction in air intake resistance.
+Not only do these changes emphasise the Outback’s distinctive four-cylinder engine ‘burble’, but allow the engine to breathe more freely, with a 26 per cent reduction in air intake resistance.

 Chassis, running gear and drivetrain

-- Faster steering rack for hazard avoidance and dynamic handling
+- Faster steering rack

 - Active Torque Vectoring and All-Wheel Drive for ultimate on-road stability